aaronjridley/Balloons/Space584/Labs/lab01.md

       readout of numbers reported from each sensor and plots of sensor numbers plotted in MATLAB, python, excel, IDL, etc.

-- Lab should show plots of the data over time (2 hours minimum).
+- Lab should show plots of the data over time (2 hours minimum) including cold chamber operational test.

 - Microcontroller code should be included.